Trump's Ukraine impeachment shadows war, risks GOP response

 Trump was impeached by the Democratic-led House and acquitted by the Senate, with just one Republican, Sen. Mitt Romney of Utah, joining Democrats to convict.

-Sen. Marco Rubio, R-Fla., brushed back questions about whether Trump’s actions then played any role in Russia’s decision to invade Ukraine this February.
+Sen. Marco Rubio (R-Fla.) brushed back questions about whether Trump’s actions then played any role in Russia’s decision to invade Ukraine in February.

 “It wasn’t like Putin invaded right after.
 It’s been almost two years," Rubio said.